JavaScript: When and where to use the commands console.log("") and document.write("") to Print Statements

 Materials

-Notepad, Command Prompt, Terminal, or IDE - A program to make and edit a HTML file to run JavaScript Commands
+• Notepad, Command Prompt, Terminal, or IDE - A program to make and edit HTML files to run JavaScript commands

 Both "console.log()" and "document.write()" are commands used to print statements in Javascript. "console.log()" should only be used when working with an Internet Browser console while "document.write()" should only be used when working with HTML files.